idinyte/Binary-Search-Trees/README.md

     11.Write a #rebalance method which rebalances an unbalanced tree.
 Tip: You’ll want to use a traversal method to provide a new array to the #build_tree method.

-##Tie it all together

 Write a simple driver script that does the following:

     1.Create a binary search tree from an array of random numbers (Array.new(15) { rand(1..100) })
     2.Confirm that the tree is balanced by calling #balanced?
-    3.Print out all elements in level, pre, post, and in order 4.nbalance the tree by adding several numbers > 100 5.Confirm that the tree is unbalanced by calling #balanced?
+    3.Print out all elements in level, pre, post, and in order 4.balance the tree by adding several numbers > 100 5.Confirm that the tree is unbalanced by calling #balanced?
     6.Balance the tree by calling #rebalance
     7.Confirm that the tree is balanced by calling #balanced?